Conventional loan benefits

 How to qualify for a conventional loan

-- Monitor and improve your credit: Get your free credit reports and dispute inaccurate entries.
-Make sure you pay your credit card bills on time to build a positive credit history and increase your credit score
+- Monitor and improve your credit: Get free credit reports and dispute inaccurate entries.
+Make sure you pay your credit card bills on time to build a positive credit history and increase your credit score.

-- Save as much as possible: Money in the bank can make qualifying for a conventional loan a lot easier.
-Not only can you cover closing costs and a conventional loan down payment, but the lender will see you have a financial cushion and could still make payments if you lost your income due to a layoff or illness
+- Save as much as possible: Money in the bank can make qualifying for a conventional loan much more accessible.
+Not only can you cover closing costs and a conventional loan down payment, but the lender will see you have a financial cushion and could still make payments if you lose your income due to a layoff or illness.

-- Get preapproved: When you’ve improved your status as a borrower, it’s time to get preapproved with a lender.
-A preapproval tells you how much you’ll likely be able to borrow, allowing you to begin your home search with an accurate idea of what you can afford
+- Get preapproved: When you’ve improved your loan status, it’s time to get pre-approved with a lender.
+A preapproval tells you how much you’ll likely be able to borrow, allowing you to begin your home search with an accurate idea of what you can afford.